 Rapid Evaluation: In the Rapid Evaluation Unit, patients are quickly screened, treated and/or directed to the most appropriate care center upon arrival to the Emergency Room.
-The Rapid Evaluation Unit differs from the S.M.A.R.T. program in that S.M.A.R.T. is reserved for minor problems such as ankle sprains, upper respiratory infections, and minor injuries.
+The Rapid Evaluation Unit differs from the S.M.A.R.T. program in that S.M.A.R.T. is reserved for minor emergencies such as ankle sprains, upper respiratory infections, and minor injuries.
 The Rapid Evaluation Unit sees patients with more emergent symptoms such as nausea with vomiting or a cough with a fever.

 For life and limb threatening conditions or other very serious conditions and injuries, patients are brought to the main emergency room, where a team of board-certified and emergency medicine trained doctors, nurses, and social workers collaborate to address various patient care needs.

-Separate Pediatric Area
+Separate Pediatric Emergency Area

-Separate Women's Area
+Separate Women's Emergency Area

 Female patients who require more privacy will be treated in an area where only other women and medical staff are permitted.
 Treatment areas allow for complete privacy between the patient and her doctor.

 NYM's designation as a "Stroke Center" by the New York State Department of Health indicates that we have a full team of specialists on call twenty-four hours a day to respond to stroke emergencies.
 We are also the only hospital in Brooklyn recognized by the American Stroke Association as a "Get With The Guidelines-Stroke (GWTG-Stroke) Gold Plus Performance Achievement Award" winner, as well as a member of "the Target: Stroke Honor Roll."